Click Here for a 3D design consultation with our interior designers!

 What is it: A medium-sized claw hammer comes with one flat side and the other side of the head is curved with a tapering split in the middle.

 What you need it for: The flat side is used for hammering nails in while the claw end is useful for removing unwanted nails.

-Where to buy: You can pick up a good quality claw hammer with a wood handle at any local hardware store.
-The Stanley claw hammer can be purchased here.
+Where to buy: You can pick up a good-quality claw hammer with a wood handle at any local hardware store.
+The Stanley claw hammer can be purchased from Amazon.